 Despite our emotional limitations, you can generally draw a relationship between the time spent on business planning vs the strength of business decisions being made.
 A business owner/operator will generally make better decisions when they are executing well thought out business plans, as appose to “winging it”.
 Winging it leaves too much room for emotions to move in and unduly influence the decisions being made.

-There is something magic that happens when we sit down with owner/operators and create a financial forecast with them.
+There is something magical that happens when we sit down with owner/operators and create a financial forecast with them.
 All of a sudden, they see the financial implications of their plans and as a result, their plans change.
 Every time.
 It is the act of visualising the plan in financial terms that leads the business owner to rethink their plans, to refine them, and to improve them from a financial perspective.

 Without looking ahead from a financial perspective, business owner/operators are similar to stray cats – just surviving from one day to the next, continually searching for something to eat.